- Make tax-deductible contributions, up to the annual contribution limit

 See all pricing and fees.

-To be eligible for a Health Savings Account, you must be covered by a High-Deductible Health Plan (HDHP).4 For 2018, generally, an HDHP is a health plan with these features:
+To be eligible for a Health Savings Account, you must be covered by a High-Deductible Health Plan (HDHP).
+Disclosure 4 For 2019, generally, an HDHP is a health plan with these features:

 - A deductible of at least $1,350 for single coverage and at least $2,700 for family coverage